gwtproject/gwt-site/src/main/markdown/eco/application.md

 ## Missing Something?

-If you are missing something, following the instructions located [here](add-lib.html).
+If you are missing a library or a framework from the list, please follow the instructions [here](add-lib.html) to add it.